Obtaining the multiple Debever null directions: Algorithmic determination of the multiple Debever null directions

 The above results show that the explicit expression of the multiple Debever null directions depends on the Petrov-Bel type.
 In order to obtain this type, we can make use of any of the algorithms that exist in the literature.
-Below, we provide a flow chart that plot an algorithm with conditions only involving the Petrov matrix ${\cal Q}$.
-It is an adapted version of that presented in \cite{FMS-Weyl}.
-The input data are the spatial metric $\gamma=g + u \otimes u$, the Petrov matrix ${\cal Q} \not=0$, and the scalars $a \equiv \tr {\cal Q}^2$ and $b \equiv \tr {\cal Q}^3$.
+Below, we provide a flow chart that shows an algorithm with conditions only involving the Petrov matrix ${\cal Q}$.
+It is an adapted version of that presented in \cite{FMS-Weyl}, and it can be deduced considering expression (\ref{W-Q}).
+The input data are the spatial metric $\gamma=g + u \otimes u$, the Petrov matrix ${\cal Q} \not=0$, and the scalars $a \equiv \tr {\cal Q}^2$ and $b \equiv -\tr {\cal Q}^3$.
 The case ${\cal Q}=0$ leads to a vanishing Weyl tensor (type O).

-\ack We thank J M M Senovilla for his comments.
-This work has been supported by the Spanish Ministerio de Ciencia, Innovaci\'on y Universidades and the Fondo Europeo de Desarrollo Regional, Projects PID2019-109753GB-C21 and PID2019-109753GB-C22, the Generalitat Valenciana Project AICO/2020/125 and the University of Valencia Special Action Project UV-INVAE19-1197312.